Tilapia Fish Tacos

 For Serving:

-• 2 cups fruit salsa - I recommend my peach mango salsa recipe
+• 2 cups peach mango salsa - or other fruit salsa

 **Use the toggle button above to turn the instruction photos on and off!